zoehneto/tumblr-reader/README.md

 ## Development
-To run the app locally for development, clone the repository, install the dependencies with `npm install` and start the development server with `ng serve` the app is then available in the browser under `localhost:4200`.
+To run the app locally for development, clone the repository, install the dependencies with `npm install` and start the development server with `ng serve`.
+The app is then available in the browser under `localhost:4200`.

 ## Production (Apache)
 1. Build the app using `ng build --prod` - the generated files will appear in the `dist` directory.